 Ensuring optimal performance of the equipment in your branches is critical to minimizing overhead costs and ensuring energy efficiency.

-Ensuring optimal performance of the HVAC+R equipment in your stores is critical to lowering overhead costs and preventing disruption to business operations due to unplanned maintenance.
+Ensuring optimal performance of HVAC+R equipment is critical to preventing disruption to business due to unplanned maintenance.

 Who is responsible for optimizing buildings?